FerrariGuy/Facebook-Scammer-Assassin/README.md

 *   **Data Scraping Timing:** Occasionally, User or Group Name might not be detected on the first load.
 Reloading the page and reopening the popup typically resolves this.
 *   **Error Handling:** Basic error handling is included, but complex Facebook errors might not always be handled gracefully.

+### A Note on How This Extension Works & Its Fragility

+This extension provides powerful features by interacting directly with Facebook's internal (undocumented) GraphQL API.
+This is the same system the Facebook website uses to perform actions like blocking a user and deleting their recent content.

+**Why does this matter?**

+Because these internal systems are not public, Facebook can change them at any time without warning.
+This means the extension is inherently **fragile**.
+A feature, especially the core "Block" function, might suddenly stop working.

+The key parameters that can change include:
+*   **`doc_id`**: A unique identifier for a specific action (like "block a group member").
+*   **GraphQL Variables**: The structure of the data sent to perform the action.

+When the extension breaks, it requires a manual process of "reverse-engineering" the new API calls using the browser's developer tools.
+If you are technically inclined and notice a feature has broken, feel free to investigate the `Network` tab for `/api/graphql/` requests and open an issue with your findings.

 ## Changelog
 See the [CHANGELOG.md](CHANGELOG.md) file for details on changes between versions.